rasulkireev/gpw/content/books/count-of-monte-cristo.md

 I don't have any learning from the book.
 This is something that I just enjoyed reading.
 At times it was a little slow, but other parts compensated with an extremely interesting plot twists and stories.

+- Is revenge a justified means of achieving justice or does it perpetuate a cycle of violence and destruction?
+- Analyze the transformations undergone by the main characters, particularly Edmond Dantès, as they navigate through their journey.
+How does one's understanding of self change over time?
+Is it possible to maintain one's true identity in the face of adversity?

 ## Highlights

 - Believe me, when a woman loves a man, you do not win her heart by crossing swords with him.
 (Location 1065)